CVE-2025-10907: CWE-434 Unrestricted Upload of File with Dangerous Type in WSO2 WSO2 API Manager

 Technical Summary

-CVE-2025-10907 is an arbitrary file upload vulnerability classified under CWE-434 affecting multiple versions of WSO2 API Manager (3.1.0 through 4.5.0).
-The root cause is insufficient validation of both the content and destination of files uploaded through the SOAP admin services.
-This flaw allows an attacker who already has administrative privileges on the affected SOAP services to upload specially crafted files to locations they control within the deployment environment.
-Because the uploaded files can be processed by the server, this can lead to remote code execution (RCE), enabling the attacker to execute arbitrary commands with the privileges of the API Manager service.
-The vulnerability is exploitable only by users with high privileges (administrative access), and no user interaction is required.
-The CVSS v3.1 score is 8.4 (high severity), reflecting the high impact on confidentiality, integrity, and availability, combined with low attack complexity and the requirement for high privileges.
-No public exploits have been reported yet, but the potential for severe impact makes this a critical issue for organizations relying on WSO2 API Manager for API management and gateway functions.
+CVE-2025-10907 is an arbitrary file upload vulnerability categorized under CWE-434 affecting multiple versions of WSO2 API Manager from 3.1.0 to 4.5.0.
+The root cause is insufficient validation of uploaded file content and destination paths within the SOAP-based administrative services.
+An attacker with administrative privileges can exploit this flaw by uploading specially crafted files to locations controlled by the user within the deployment environment.
+This can lead to remote code execution (RCE) if the uploaded file is processed or executed by the server, potentially allowing the attacker to execute arbitrary commands, escalate privileges, or disrupt services.
+The vulnerability is exploitable only by authenticated users with high privileges (administrative access), and no user interaction is required.
+The CVSS v3.1 score is 8.4 (high), reflecting the vulnerability’s significant impact on confidentiality, integrity, and availability, combined with low attack complexity and the requirement for privileged access.
+Although no known exploits have been reported in the wild, the vulnerability poses a serious risk to organizations relying on WSO2 API Manager for API gateway and management functions.
+The lack of patch links suggests that a fix may be pending or recently released, emphasizing the need for vigilance.
+The vulnerability affects SOAP admin services, which are typically exposed internally or to trusted administrators, but improper network segmentation or credential compromise could increase exposure.

 Potential Impact